thiagofernandes101/IBM-Devops-and-Software-Engineering/IntroductionToAgileDevelopmentAndScrum.md

 ### <ins>Agile and Scrum</ins>
 - There is a difference between agile and scrum, but they are words that many people use interchangeably.

-- Agile is a phylosophy, not perscriptive.
+- Agile is a philosophy, not prescriptive.
 It is a philosophy for doing work.

-- Scrum is methodology, a perscriptive (adds process).
+- Scrum is methodology, a prescriptive (adds process).
 It is a methodology for working in an agile fashion.

 ### <ins>Scrum</ins>
-- **Scrum is a management framework for doing incremental product development emphasizing small, cross functional, self managing teams providing structure of roles, rules and atifacts.
-It uses these fixed length increments that are called sprints and has a goal of building an increment each time through a sprint, a potentially shippable increment each time through that interation.**
+- **Scrum is a management framework for doing incremental product development emphasizing small, cross functional, self managing teams providing structure of roles, rules and artifacts.
+It uses these fixed length increments that are called sprints and has a goal of building an increment each time through a sprint, a potentially shippable increment each time through that iteration.**

 ### <ins>Sprint</ins>
 - A sprint is one iteration through the design, code, test and deploy cycle.
 It is kind of like the software delivery lifecycle in a mini inner iteration.